Dasharo/docs/docs/quality-principles/introduction.md

 ## Secure Delivery

-Each Dasharo release is secured cryptographically, ensuring with RSA 4096 keys, authenticity of binary SHA-256 integrity checksum.
-The three-step key verification assuming that your client receives a clean file without any third-party modifications.
+Each Dasharo release is secured cryptographically, ensuring with RSA 4096 keys the authenticity of binary SHA-256 integrity checksum.
+The three-step key verification is assuming that your client receives a clean file without any third-party modifications.
 Integrity and signature verification procedure is included so that the key compliance can be easily checked.